kimbebotdev/globalpass-bot/README.md

 - `json/flightschedule.json` saved from the flightschedule POST response

 If you want login only, run `python login.py` (uses .env creds and writes auth_state.json).

+For StaffTraveler login only, run `python stafftraveller_login.py --headed` to verify the flow.
+It writes `stafftraveller_auth_state.json` and accepts `--screenshot`/`--storage-state` flags.

 ### Input format (JSON)
 Use the supplied templates (`input-one-way.json`, `input-round-trip.json`, `input-multiple-legs.json`, `input-template.json`) as a guide.